Function Tools

 }

-If the current project has not been registered for tool support, the tool returns an error object such as:
+If the current project has not been registered for class scanning, the tool returns an error object such as:

 {